Dannny-Babs/Canadian-Tech-Internships-2025/README.md

 > 💡 Want more help?
 Check out the `CONTRIBUTING.md` document for more information on how to contribute

-# 🎉 Summer 2025 Applications
+# 🎉 Winter & Summer 2025 Applications

 | Name | Location | Application Status | Notes | Date Posted | Deadline |
 | ---- | -------- | ----------------- | ----- | ----------- | --------- |